 Heinrich and Catharina Maria Jörg

-Heinrich Jörg was born in Norka, Russia in December 1867, the son of Friedrich Jörg (born December 3, 1838) and Christina Bauer (born March 28, 1837).
+Heinrich Jörg was born in Norka, Russia, in December 1867, the son of Friedrich Jörg (born December 3, 1838) and Christina Bauer (born March 28, 1837).

-Heinrich had at least five siblings: Anna Elizabeth (Alice) was born on April 15, 1858 in Norka; Louisa, was born in 1862; Christina was born about 1866; Johannes (John) was born about 1870; and, Peter was born around 1871.
+Heinrich had at least five siblings: Anna Elizabeth (Alice) was born on April 15, 1858, in Norka; Louisa was born in 1862; Christina was born about 1866; Johannes (John) was born about 1870; and Peter was born around 1871.

-Friedrich Jörg and his family, along with his widowed father Johann Jörg, were among the earliest Volga Germans to arrive in the United States on June 28, 1875 aboard the steamship City of Brussels which departed from Liverpool, England.
+Friedrich Jörg and his family, along with his widowed father Johann Jörg, were among the earliest Volga Germans to arrive in the United States on June 28, 1875, aboard the steamship City of Brussels, which departed from Liverpool, England.

-Heinrich had at least five siblings: Anna Elizabeth (Alice) was born on April 15, 1858 in Norka; Louisa, was born in 1862; Christina was born about 1866; Johannes (John) was born about 1870; and, Peter was born around 1871.
+Heinrich had at least five siblings: Anna Elizabeth (Alice) was born on April 15, 1858, in Norka; Louisa was born in 1862; Christina was born about 1866; Johannes (John) was born about 1870; and Peter was born around 1871.

-Friedrich Jörg and his family, along with his widowed father Johann Jörg, were among the earliest Volga Germans to arrive in the United States on June 28, 1875 aboard the steamship City of Brussels which departed from Liverpool, England.
+Friedrich Jörg and his family, along with his widowed father Johann Jörg, were among the earliest Volga Germans to arrive in the United States on June 28, 1875, aboard the steamship City of Brussels, which departed from Liverpool, England.

 The Jörg family first went to Sandusky, Ohio.
-Two and one-half years later they moved to Sutton and Franklin County, Nebraska.
+Two and one-half years later, they moved to Sutton and Franklin County, Nebraska.

 Heinrich married Catharina Maria Hölzer (also Helzer and Helser) on April 15, 1887 in Sutton.
 She was born on August 20, 1868 in Norka.

-The Jörg family, including Heinrich (Henry) and Catharina Maria (Kate), decided to move to Portland between September of 1888 and early 1889.
+The Jörg family, including Heinrich (Henry) and Catharina Maria (Kate), decided to move to Portland between September 1888 and early 1889.

 Heinrich married Catharina Maria Hölzer (also Helzer and Helser) on April 15, 1887 in Sutton.
 She was born on August 20, 1868 in Norka.

-The Jörg family, including Heinrich (Henry) and Catharina Maria (Kate), decided to move to Portland between September of 1888 and early 1889.
+The Jörg family, including Heinrich (Henry) and Catharina Maria (Kate), decided to move to Portland between September 1888 and early 1889.

 By June 1889, Frederick was leading churches in Albina and West Union, Oregon.
-He was an active participant and led services in German at the North Pacific Conference held from May 12-21 in East Portland.
+He was an active participant and conducted services in German at the North Pacific Conference held from May 12-21 in East Portland.

 In 1891, Frederick and his family, along with his father, were living in Albina at the southeast corner of the intersection of Vancouver Avenue and Cedar (now Failing Street).
 The Rev. F. Jorg is listed in the Albina City Directory as the Pastor of the Albina Seventh-day Adventist Church at the same location.